 Blue Shades Anemone

-Choose a place where you are going to really enjoy the spring display.
+Choose a place where you are going to really enjoy the stinzenplanten lawn’s spring display.

-I briefly considered planting up the hillside on the far side of my lawn.
-But in reality, there is a decent chance that I won’t really enjoy it because it will likely require me to trek through snow to see it.
+I briefly considered planting up a stinze on the hillside on the far side of my lawn.
+But in reality, there is a decent chance that I won’t enjoy it because it requires me to trek through snow to see it.

-Instead, I’ve opted for the area at the top of my driveway – where I will see it all the time.
-It is a sunny spot – particularly in the spring before the trees leaf out and even better – I will be planting it beneath an apple tree.
-Stizeplanted gardens are great for that area under trees.
-You can carefully plant the bulbs between the roots and actually grow something interesting in the area where even grass can struggle.
+Instead, I’ve opted for the area at the top of my driveway where I’ll see my stinzenplanten lawn all the time.
+It’s a sunny spot – particularly in the spring before the trees leaf out.
+To make it even better, it is centered beneath an apple tree.

 Add an additional layer of design if you can.

-I’m also heeding advice from my friend and fellow designer Carrie Preston.
-She created the award winning Stinze Garden for the 2017 Philadelphia flower show (and one of the main concepts of that garden was this same type of naturalized bulb planting)
+I also took advice from my friend and fellow designer Carrie Preston.
+She created the award winning Stinze Garden for the 2017 Philadelphia flower show.
+(Where one of the main concepts of that garden was this same type of naturalized bulb planting).

 She suggested finding a way to group bulbs but not in a way that diminishes from the natural slightly wild look but to heighten it.
-So, instead of mixing all the bulbs together, I am splitting the selection in half making sure that each half has at least one variety of bulb that blooms in each season.
+So, instead of mixing all the bulbs together, I split the selection in half.
+I made sure that each half had at least one variety of bulb that blooms in each season.

-Then, I am going to break my circle into 4 quadrants (with a twist – see above right) and scatter the bulbs within just the quadrants.
-When I plant, I am going to put at least a half dozen bulbs of the same variety in each hole.
-So the bulbs will be scattered, but still planted to give nice clumps and there will be a greater clustered and wave effect of certain colors in certain areas.
+Additionally, I broke my circle into 4 quadrants (with a twist – see above right) and scattered the bulbs within just the quadrants.
+When I planted, I put at least a half dozen bulbs of the same variety in each hole.
+The end result is the bulbs are scattered, but still planted to give nice clumps.
+And there is a a greater clustered and wave effect of certain colors in certain areas.
 Basically it looks perfectly wild not chaotic wild.
 (BTW – nature is not actually chaotic and random.
 It is quite orderly and this method simulates more closely how these bulbs might look after having naturalized for generations)

 Bulb group #1 is: